 Any tribal government, community-based, public or private nonprofit, tax-exempt organization (including faith-based), school system or local government agency that is duly incorporated and registered under North Carolina Statutes is eligible to apply.
-It is important that the proposed project does not overlap with existing programs in the county.
-Factors to take into account when considering program overlap are populations served, type of service, site locations, program curriculum, etc.

 CBCAP Services are designated as primary or secondary prevention services.
 Families who do not have a confirmed or unconfirmed child abuse and neglect report are eligible to receive services.